-Heart rate is often used and sometimes abused as a performance indicator is because the measurement technology is available.
-Heart rate monitors are relatively inexpensive and therefore relatively widespread.
-On the other hand, the direct measurement of power output can only be achieved using relatively more complex and therefore more expensive equipment, which is in turn relatively rare.
+The goal of training is not to achieve the highest possible heart rates.
+No, the goal is to improve performance.
+The fact that heart rate has established itself as a performance indicator is due to the availability of measuring technology.
+Heart rate monitors are relatively inexpensive and therefore quite widespread.
+On the other hand, the direct measurement of power output can only be achieved using more complex and therefore more expensive equipment, which is in turn relatively rare.
 But it is given that the muscle work determines the workout intensity and the measured heart rate is only one of several indicators that reflect that intensity.
 Power measurement based on power data is no longer restricted to cyclists, there are now also suitable products for runners.

 For the muscle to produce a certain amount of power, it needs to be nourished (“fueled”) and supplied with oxygen.
 The transportation system is provided by the blood stream.
-The quantity of the oxygen that can be made available depends on the number of heart beats (frequency) and the volume of the heart.
+The quantity of oxygen that can be made available depends on the number of heartbeats (frequency) and the volume of the heart.
 Then other factors have an influence such as the oxygen saturation of the blood cells (hematocrit).
 The real pumping performance of the heart can therefore not be measured by the heart rate alone.
 In any case, the increased pumping action of the heart does reflect the increased muscle work during the exercise, but it is not the only cause.
 Sounds complex?
-Yes, it is, but it also simple.
-At the end it is only the output that matters.
+Yes, it is, but it is also simple.
+In the end, it is only the output that matters.

 Performance can be defined in scientifically exact terms.
 For a cyclist, this is the product of leg force times leg turnover (cadence) and is expressed in watts (watt = joule/seconds= energy per time unit).
 A small force times a high cadence can therefore equal a bigger force times a slower cadence.
 A good example is Lance Armstrong’s “spinning”-style.
 Lance produces a remarkable power output by multiplying a very high cadence with an average force.
 A rider like Jan Ullrich on the other side produces an identical performance by applying an average cadence to a remarkable force.

-Even when running, the effect of performance on speed is intuitively comprehensible.
+Even when running, the effect of power on speed is intuitively comprehensible.

 Weight and Relative Power Output

-If we watch the pros, we can easily see how this correlation dictates the way they look: first they train to achieve a maximum of force and then they try to lose as much weight as possible without losing leg strength.
-Since losing weight contributes to increase the ratio.
+If we watch the pros, we can easily see how this correlation dictates the way they look: first, they train to achieve a maximum of force and then they try to lose as much weight as possible without losing leg strength.
+Since losing weight contributes to increasing the ratio.
 Before Bjarne Rjis succeeded in winning the Tour de France in 1996, he had to lose 11 lbs (5 Kg).
-Losing 5 to 10% of body weight is still easier than to increase the power output in the same range, especially when you already are at a very high level.
+Losing 5 to 10% of body weight is still easier than increasing the power output in the same range, especially when you already are at a very high level.

 For runners, the same applies here as in the section above.
 Again, the influence of weight on climbing performance can be intuitively understood.

-Like the power to weight ratio for a climber, the power to aerodynamic ratio is what matters most for a time trialist.
+Like the power-to-weight ratio for a climber, the power-to-aerodynamic ratio is what matters most for a time trialist.
 This is a quotient as well: power divided by drag area (cwA).
 This value expresses how good the “engine” power output is in relation to the “bodywork” quality.
-An athlete who sits extremely aerodynamically on the bike, rides much faster with the same power output.
-Riders who have a high power to weight ratio as well a good power to aerodynamic ratio, are equally qualified for the flats as well as for the climbs.
+An athlete who sits extremely aerodynamically on the bike rides much faster with the same power output.
+Riders who have a high power-to-weight ratio as well as a good power-to-aerodynamic ratio, are equally qualified for the flats as well as for the climbs.

 The wind also affects runners.
 With a strong headwind, the speed is significantly lower for the same wattage than is the case in windless conditions.
 Modern power meters measure the influence of the wind and can therefore provide interesting data.